Robert27/expo-github-cache/README.md

 ## What is this?

 This library implements Expo's [remote build cache provider interface](https://docs.expo.dev/guides/cache-builds-remotely/) using GitHub Releases as the storage backend.
-Build caching is an experimental Expo feature that speeds up `npx expo run:ios` and `npx expo run:android` commands by caching builds remotely based on your project's [fingerprint](https://docs.expo.dev/versions/latest/sdk/fingerprint/).
+Build caching is an Expo feature that speeds up `npx expo run:ios` and `npx expo run:android` commands by caching builds remotely based on your project's [fingerprint](https://docs.expo.dev/versions/latest/sdk/fingerprint/).

 ### How it works with Expo's caching system